QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 The details of these packages are not especially relevant, but if you are talking about performance, people will inevitably start discussing these different packages and kernels.
 There are a few important things to keep in mind:

 1. Leave writing kernels to the experts.
-Even simple sounding algorithms can be very complicated to make high performance.
+Even simple sounding algorithms can be very complicated to implement with high performance.
 2. Your intuition about performance of code is probably going to be wrong.
 If you use high quality libraries rather than writing your own kernels, you don't need to use your intuition.
 3. Don't get distracted by the jargon or acronyms above if you are reading about performance.